appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/auht0-openid.md

 :::caution

-Please be aware that, enabling SSO for **APPCIRCLE LOGIN** doesn't enable SSO for Testing Distribution and Enterprise App Store.
+Please note that, enabling SSO for **APPCIRCLE LOGIN** does not automatically enable SSO for Testing Distribution and the Enterprise App Store.
 They must be configured separately.

 :::